AliJack20/MLOps--Finance-Assistant/README.md

 Guardrails enforce input validation (PII, prompt injection) and output moderation (toxicity, hallucination detection).

+Also added a LangChain implementation to the RAG pipeline for Markdown.
+This enables better retrieval and structured Markdown output with our vector store.

 FastAPI exposes /metrics for Prometheus and is fully instrumented via prometheus-fastapi-instrumentator.

 Step-by-step deployment is reproducible via the Makefile.